sazaktechs/hashchrome/README.md

 ## Description

-HashChrome is a Chrome extension that helps users proofread their messages on WhatsApp and Slack using OpenAI’s API.
+HashChrome is a Chrome extension that helps users proofread their messages on WhatsApp and Slack using OpenAI or Gemini API.

 ### Key Features
-- Users enter their OpenAI API key in the extension’s popup and save it.
+- Users enter their OpenAI or Gemini API key in the extension’s popup and save it.
 - Press `Ctrl+Shift+K` (Windows/Linux) or `Cmd+Shift+K` (Mac) to proofread.
 - Alternatively, right-click and select "Proofread."
 - If no text is selected, the entire message is proofread; otherwise, only the selected portion is checked.